Skip to main content

 Velocity Estimation

-Velocity cannot be measured directly so it is typically derived from the position resulting in a noisy and inaccurate signal that requires filtering.
-The Inverse3 comes with an onboard velocity estimation algorithm that takes advantage of the close hardware integration, producing a velocity signal that does not need filtering.
+Velocity is not measured directly, but derived from position data, which can result in noisy and inaccurate signals that require filtering.
+The Inverse3 features an onboard velocity estimation algorithm that leverages its integrated hardware to produce a velocity signal that does not require additional filtering.

-The velocity estimate is an estimate and may not be fully accurate.
-Its accuracy and performance may be subject to change as we work to improve it.
+Please note that the velocity estimate is approximate and may not be fully accurate.
+Its performance and accuracy may be refined as improvements are made.

 Gravity Compensation